 The Australian research funding system recognises that these decisions are best made by the provider, its researchers and stakeholder communities.

-In 2021, the Government is providing $2.99 billion to 42 providers as block grants with:
+In 2021, the Government is providing $2.99 billion to 42 providers as block grants, consisting of:

 - $1.06 billion through the Research Training Program (RTP)

-- $1.9 billion through the Research Support Program (RSP).
-This includes an additional $1 billion in RSP funding to alleviate the immediate financial pressures on universities experienced as a consequence of the COVID-19 pandemic
+- $1.93 billion through the Research Support Program (RSP), which includes an additional $1 billion to alleviate the immediate financial pressures on universities experienced as a consequence of the COVID-19 pandemic.

-- Provides funding to higher education providers to support the training of domestic and international students undertaking Research Doctorate and Research Masters courses, known as higher degrees by research (HDR)
+The Research Training Program provides funding to higher education providers to support the training of domestic and international students undertaking research doctorate and research masters courses, known as higher degrees by research (HDRs).
+The RTP provides scholarships:

-- Scholarships can fund a student's tuition fees, general living costs, or be used to support the ancillary costs of an HDR such as thesis publication costs
+- that can fund a student's tuition fees, general living costs, or be used to support the ancillary costs of a HDR such as thesis publication costs.

 Information for students and university administrators